Shreyas-Ekanathan/Deep-Learning/kolmogorov/Neural-Operators/README.md

 - **Four Fourier layers**, 16 → 16 channels, keeping 12 modes per axis.
 - **Projection**: 1x1 convolutions 16 → 64 → 1 with a GELU between.

-954,209 parameters — 589,824 spectral, 262,144 in the learned forcing fields, 99,968 across the four `ν` embedders, and 2,273 in the pointwise convolutions.
+954,209 parameters, with 589,824 spectral, 262,144 in the learned forcing fields, 99,968 across the four `ν` embedders, and 2,273 in the pointwise convolutions.
 Against Part 2's 403,329 that is 2.4x larger, which is worth holding in mind when reading the comparison.

 There is no encoder and no downsampling.
 Part 2 shrank to a 16x16 latent because `odeint` had to be affordable; there is no integrator here and nothing to make affordable, and the mode truncation already does the job a stride-2 encoder was doing.